Prisma vs DrizzleComparisonSchema-first abstractions vs SQL-close type safety: the TypeScript ORM debate

 - You're deploying to Cloudflare Workers, Vercel Edge, or another edge runtime

-- Bundle size matters — serverless cold starts, or bundling a database client into a CLI
+- Bundle size matters, especially for serverless cold starts, or bundling a database client into a CLI

 - You're comfortable with SQL and want your queries to look like SQL

-- You need maximum query performance — Drizzle has less abstraction overhead
+- You need maximum query performance, since Drizzle has less abstraction overhead

 Frequently asked questions